 Preparing for submissions to the Echa Scip database

 Starting 5 January 2021 industry is required to report information into the new Echa Substances of Concern in Products (Scip) database for any products which include articles that contain REACH Candidate List substances above 0.1%.
-This webinar will provide an update on the reporting requirements for the Echa Scip database and explain how your company can input into the development of the new IPC-1752B supply chain standard.
+This webinar provided an update on the reporting requirements for the Echa Scip database and explain how your company can input into the development of the new IPC-1752B supply chain standard.

 Echa published the detailed information requirements in September 2019 and is planning to release the prototype for the Scip database early in 2020, with release of version 1.0 of the database at end of October 2020.
 EU Member States are required to transpose the database reporting requirements into national laws by 5 July 2020, with possible subsequent enforcement by Member State regulatory authorities from 5 January 2021 for companies who do not comply with the reporting requirements.